joakimsk/colorimeter/NOTES.md

 When sampling, I would say I used "n=5-10" by making several reads after a few seconds, when LDR should be stable, not so scientific.

 Saltwater vial also had small bubbles in it, which may reduce light.
-I forgot to make readings with all LEDs on.
+And, try to avoid touching the quartz with my fatty fingers.
 ![Bubbles in saltwater](img/notes_swbubbles.jpeg?raw=true "Bubbles in saltwater")

 Pharmacy syringes seem to loose their markings after some mechanical action.
 Get a proper one.